surifirstpin/biplus_documentation/docs/DataRun.md

 ## Calculated column

+Table calculations enable you to easily create on-the-fly metrics, which are similar to formulas found in spreadsheet tools like Excel.
+These columns will show up as green in the data table

 Calculated column is statement or expression or a function operator which can be used to derive the column values.
 Table calculations can perform mathematical, logical (true/false), lexical (text-based), and date-based calculations on the dimensions, measures, and other table calculations in your query.